 After this you we will have some time to explore some quiet and off the beaten track areas of this picturesque town, where your guide will tell about the different ‘contrade’ or historical quarters, about the Palio and the other tradtional ceremonies.

-The tour will end with some insight about tradional local cuisine and with some recommendations about lunch and food & wine shopping.
+Our Siena walk will end with some insight about traditional local cuisine and with some recommendations about lunch and food & wine shopping.

 The visit to Siena can be combined with an excursion in the Chianti region, with stops at Monteriggioni, San Gimignano and some wine & food tastings.